Nissan Maxima: Second generation (1985)

-An exclusive option for 1988 was the Sonar Suspension System -which was part of the Electronics Pkg- replacing the trip computer that was previously offered.
+An exclusive option for 1988 was the DUET-SS Super Sonic Suspension -which was part of the Electronics Pkg- replacing the trip computer that was previously offered.
 This feature used sonar waves to monitor the road conditions ahead and adjusted the shocks accordingly for the most controlled ride.
+The electronically controlled shock absorbers were installed on a trailing arm suspension for both the front and rear wheels.
 1988 was also the year that the previously standard digital touch system offered on the GXE sedan became part of the 'Electronics Package' option as well.
 The SE (and some GXEs) offered dual power seats, a five-speed manual transmission, three-way shock adjustable suspension, front and rear windshield defroster, and a factory-installed security system.
 The SE also has a small rear spoiler, all-wheel disc brakes, black side rear view mirrors, and body molding (GXE got body-color side rear-view mirrors and matching body molding).
 Again, the Maxima's prime competitor was the similarly specified Toyota Cressida, which remained rear wheel drive.
 The Maxima provided a combination of luxury and sporty features while the Cressida was generally seen as being softer and more luxurious.

 The Japanese market Nissan Bluebird Maxima (日産・ブルーバードマキシマ, Nissan Barūbādo Makishima) received either four-door hardtop sedan or pillared sedan bodywork and a 2.0-liter V6 engine (with an available turbocharger).
-It received the smaller V6 engine so that it would comply with Japanese Government dimension regulations that tax larger vehicles.
-The station wagon bodywork was not available in the home market, with the hardtop exclusive to Nissan Bluebird Store Japanese dealerships.
+It received the smaller V6 engine so that it would avoid bigger taxes on vehicles with larger engine displacement.
+The station wagon bodywork was not available in the home market, with the hardtop exclusive to Nissan Store Japanese dealerships.